fluffeon/mega-hack-linux-installer/README.md

-# small-script-to-install-mega-hack-v6-on-linux-without-doing-a-backflip
+# Mega Hack Linux installer
-Small script to install mega hack v6 on Linux without doing a backflip
+Small script to make it easier to set up Mega Hack on Linux.
+ChatGPT helped on this.
 # Things you'll need
 - Mega Hack v6 (V7 currently does not work in Linux as far as I know)
 - The script